 3.4 It is the University’s responsibility to plan, organise and manage its activities to achieve its strategic objectives.
 The University will do so in ways that are commensurate with employment legislation and with appropriate and timely consultation and negotiation with recognised trades unions.

-3.5 The University recognises the trades unions’ responsibility to carry out collective bargaining and to represent and protect the interests of their members who are employees, covered in this Agreement.
+3.5 The University recognises the trades unions’ responsibility to carry out collective bargaining for the the employees within the relevant bargaining unit, and to represent and protect the interests of their members who are employees, covered in this Agreement.

 3.6 Matters covered by this section of the agreement are those defined in Section 178 of the Trade Union and Labour Relations (Consolidation) Act 1992, as amended by subsequent legislation.
 Matters to be dealt with by collective bargaining between representatives of University management and staff will include the following items, some of which are within a national framework:

 3.7 For the purposes of individual representation only, the University recognises the right of individuals to be represented by any accredited trade union representative.
-The University will not therefore refuse an individual member of staff being represented by a trade union representative from a trade union other than those set out in 2.1 above, provided that they are appropriately accredited in line with the relevant ACAS Code of Practice and that they have no personal involvement in the matters for which they are representing the member of staff.
+The University will not therefore refuse an individual member of staff being represented by a trade union representative from a trade union other than the three set out in 2.1, provided that they are appropriately accredited in line with the relevant ACAS Code of Practice and that they have no personal involvement in the matters for which they are representing the member of staff.

 3.8 The declaration of a dispute shall result in the continuation of, (or reversion to) the practice or agreement which was in place before the changes which gave rise to the dispute.

 3.9 Both the University and its recognised trades unions accept that the provisions of this agreement carry the obligation to arrange discussion of issues raised as quickly as possible.

 3.10 The University undertakes to provide information in a timely manner to its recognised trades unions on all developments which have or are likely to have a collective impact on employees.